WillBerner/Book-Search/README.md

 ## Description:

 Book Search is a MERN stack book search engine using Google's Books API.
-Users can register an account, login, and are then able to both save an delete certain books from their account.
+Users can register an account, log in, and are then able to both save and delete certain books from their account.
 Book search implements GraphQL instead of a more traditional RESTful API for its CRUD functionality.
 All authorization and authenication used in the application was handled with JSON Web Tokens (JWTs).

 ## Usage: